disblu/guidelines/git/README.md

 a11bef0 Initial commit
 ```

-[Here](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) you can find a bunch of options for the `log` command.
+To read more about the `log` command click [here](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History).

 ### 3.4.5 Log